datavaluepeople/dvp-landing-static/docs/development-deployment.md

 gsutil -m cp gs://dvp-landing-static-env/* .
 ```

-Once you have node and gatsby installed:
+Once you have node and packages installed:
 ```
-npm install
-gatsby develop
+npm run develop
 ```

 Gatsby will then start a local server so you can view the state of the website